surfranch/TelegramShillBot/README.md

   - Rose simple button click: Can use simple telethon
   - Alphabet captchas: Can use some optical character recognition
   - Sum of integers or logical operations: OCR, identify operator and perform the logic
-- Add some rate limiting aspect.
-Not sure what the limit ...
-  - Maybe if possible have 1 app connect and keep session and channel logged in state.
-Then the other that does the shilling which interacts with first.
-The first stays connected at all times to avoid the JoinChannelRequest flood.
 - Account rotation to not get banned or rate limited ...
 - UI maybe if we want to get fancy with this
   - Or use existing tg clients with something like pyautogui